What Makes for Good Visual Instructions? Synthesizing Complex Visual Reasoning Instructions for Visual Instruction Tuning: Prompt Design

-In the appendix, we display the prompt used to synthesize visual instructions.
-The prompt for instruction synthesizing is in Figure~\ref{fig:cm_reasoning_prompt} and Figure~\ref{fig:ok_reasoning_prompt}, the prompt for complication is in Figure~\ref{fig:complicate_prompt}, the prompt for verification is in Figure~\ref{fig:verify_prompt}, and the prompt for reformulation is in Figure~\ref{fig:mc_prompt} and Figure~\ref{fig:boolqa_prompt}.
+We display the prompt used to synthesize visual instructions.
+The prompt for instruction synthesizing is in Figure~\ref{fig:cm_reasoning_prompt} and Figure~\ref{fig:ok_reasoning_prompt}, the prompt for complication is in Figure~\ref{fig:complicate_prompt}, the prompt for verification is in Figure~\ref{fig:verify_prompt}, and the prompt for reformulation is in Figure~\ref{fig:boolqa_prompt} and Figure~\ref{fig:mc_prompt}.